-Delegates will discuss the future scope of legal aid, including options around legal fees and their implications for providers, the retention of legal aid lawyers, and the way ahead for ensuring access to justice - including discussion on the Joint Select Committee report, which highlighted the need for further support for those using the Exceptional Case Funding scheme, particularly due to barriers for applicants, and challenges raised by legal practitioners in providing assistance.
+Delegates will also discuss the latest thinking on reforms to the Exceptional Case Funding Scheme as Government considers reforming this to include an emergency procedure for urgent matters following concerns raised by the Joint Select Committee report, which highlighted the need for further support for those using the scheme, particularly due to barriers for applicants, and challenges raised by legal practitioners in providing assistance.

 Delegates will discuss fees and the current working pressures for legal aid lawyers, as the Government announce a review of criminal legal aid pay - and as they respond to their Advocates Graduated Fee Scheme (AGFS) consultation.